jenkinsci/mabl-integration-plugin/README.md

     You may also want to use a Jenkins
     [environment variable](https://www.jenkins.io/doc/pipeline/tour/environment/) to specify the branch.

+Note that if you do not want to specify either the application ID or the environment ID, then use an *empty* value in the pipeline configuration instead of completely omitting the corresponding configuration attributes.

 The following sections shows how to use the integration plugin in either a declarative or in a scripted pipeline.